SinZhung/Deck_Of_Card/README.md

 Project Structure
+1. **Card.java**
-1. **Card.java**: 'Defines the Card class with suit and rank.'
+   - Defines the Card class with suit and rank.

+2. **CardRankComparator.java**
-2. CardRankComparator.java: Comparator for sorting cards by rank.
+   - Comparator for sorting cards by rank.

+3. **CardSuitComparator.java**
-3. CardSuitComparator.java: Comparator for sorting cards by suit.
+   - Comparator for sorting cards by suit.

+4. **DeckOfCards.java**
-4. DeckOfCards.java: Manages the deck of cards, shuffling, and dealing.
+   - Manages the deck of cards, shuffling, and dealing.

+5. **Game.java**
-5. Game.java: Extends Player and represents the game state.
+   - Extends Player and represents the game state.

+6. **Main.java**
-6. Main.java: Main entry point for the program.
+   - Main entry point for the program.

+7. **Player.java**
-7. Player.java: Defines the Player class with card-related methods.
+   - Defines the Player class with card-related methods.